Introducing the Larwood Outreach Service

 The service is delivered to mainstream primary pupils in Reception, Key Stage 1 and Key Stage 2 within the DSPL 2 area (Stevenage).

 Our Outreach team is led by Stuart Jacobs – a serving practitioner here at Larwood who has worked previously in mainstream, as well as working alongside the Deputy Headteacher at Larwood with various behaviour related projects.
-The team is continually evolving and growing to ensure we meet the need of the area.
+The team is continually evolving and growing to ensure we meet the needs of the area.

 - Pupil focused support.